 This category is highly known for market share battles between various service providers.
 What is also evident in this category is irrational bidding.
 Service companies may, especially bigger integrated companies, provide lower or breakeven pricing, in order to protect its market share or a particular client.

-In addition, based on the “big 4” financial analysis over the last 10 years, while the revenue were consistently growing amongst all 4 service providers, their profits did not follow a similar curve and remained somewhat flat, and ranged from 5% to 15%.
+In addition, based on the “big 4” financial analysis over between 2005 and 2015, while the revenue was consistently growing amongst all 4 service providers, their profits did not follow a similar curve and remained somewhat flat, and ranged from 5% to 15%.
+Going forward, the 2017 and 2018 prices for directional drilling services are poised to stay where they are in both tiers, although the marginal increase in High-Tier segment cannot be ruled out.

 The breakdown of an average cost distribution of directional drilling is shown below.
 As seen, equipment part is the highest cost element.
 Due to a number of reasons, the cost structure of directional drilling services is highly complex.